I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Most people just pick one and call it done.
 That’s leaving performance on the table.

 I run memory cache for active projects and frequently accessed files.
 Everything else goes to disk.
-This is how to hacking zillexit software for better speed without maxing out your RAM.
+That’s the core strategy for hacking Zillexit software for better speed without blowing out your RAM.

-In Zillexit settings, set your memory cache to about 30% of available RAM.
-Let disk cache handle the rest.
-You’ll notice the difference immediately when switching between projects.
+In Zillexit settings, dial your memory cache to around 30% of available RAM and let disk cache take the rest.
+You’ll feel it the moment you start jumping between projects, everything’s snappier.

 Streamlining the User Interface